Delta Air Lines Inc. (DAL) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for DAL is $50.76, which is $12.15 above than the current price.
-The public float for DAL is 639.00M, and at present, short sellers hold a 3.24% of that float.
-The average trading volume of DAL on March 06, 2023 was 9.83M shares.
+The average price point forecasted by analysts for Delta Air Lines Inc. (DAL) is $51.18, which is $11.27 above the current market price.
+The public float for DAL is 639.00M, and currently, short sellers hold a 3.24% ratio of that floaft.
+The average trading volume of DAL on March 09, 2023 was 9.69M shares.

 DAL’s Market Performance

-DAL stock saw a decrease of 3.99% in the past week, with a monthly decline of -2.61% and a quarterly a decrease of 9.84%.
-The volatility ratio for the week is 1.98%, and the volatility levels for the last 30 days are 2.18% for Delta Air Lines Inc. (DAL).
-The simple moving average for the last 20 days is 0.80% for DAL stock, with a simple moving average of 13.84% for the last 200 days.
+DAL stock saw an increase of 3.17% in the past week, with a monthly gain of 0.23% and a quarterly increase of 11.01%.
+The volatility ratio for the week is 2.03%, and the volatility levels for the last 30 days are 2.22% for Delta Air Lines Inc. (DAL).
+The simple moving average for the last 20 days is 3.46% for DAL stock, with a simple moving average of 16.44% for the last 200 days.

 Analysts’ Opinion of DAL

-Many brokerage firms have already submitted their reports for DAL stocks, with Redburn repeating the rating for DAL by listing it as a “Buy.”
-The predicted price for DAL in the upcoming period, according to Redburn is $55 based on the research report published on February 08th of the current year 2023.
+Many brokerage firms have already submitted their reports for DAL stocks, with Evercore ISI repeating the rating for DAL by listing it as a “Outperform.”
+The predicted price for DAL in the upcoming period, according to Evercore ISI is $47 based on the research report published on March 07th of the current year 2023.

-Argus, on the other hand, stated in their research note that they expect to see DAL reach a price target of $39.
-The rating they have provided for DAL stocks is “Buy” according to the report published on January 05th, 2023.
+Redburn, on the other hand, stated in their research note that they expect to see DAL reach a price target of $55.
+The rating they have provided for DAL stocks is “Buy” according to the report published on February 08th, 2023.

-Goldman gave a rating of “Buy” to DAL, setting the target price at $40 in the report published on December 16th of the previous year.
+Argus gave a rating of “Buy” to DAL, setting the target price at $39 in the report published on January 05th of the current year.

-Volatility was left at 2.18%, however, over the last 30 days, the volatility rate increased by 1.98%, as shares sank -2.63% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.01% upper at present.
+Volatility was left at 2.22%, however, over the last 30 days, the volatility rate increased by 2.03%, as shares surge +0.35% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +20.69% upper at present.

 Insider Trading